-If you are unemployed, stay informed about potential employers so you can avoid pursuing employment with an employer who may stop hiring or may offer short-term employment.
+If you are unemployed, stay informed about potential employers so you can avoid pursuing employment with an employer who may stop hiring or may provide only short-term employment.
 You don't want to be job hunting again very soon (right?).

 Below, find 50 search queries in 5 categories of information that can be strong indicators of pending layoffs.

 Millions of business opportunities and threats happen all the time.
 Fortunately, it is easy to be well-informed today than ever, with technology (aka, Google).

 Discover the bad news, or just speculation, about your employer so you can help address the problems, avoid moving into a group that is failing, or move out of a bad situation (the employer as a whole or a vulnerable part of it).

 Most Google searches are automatically “Everything” searches, but you will find the “News” searches to be more helpful for these searches. news.google.com is a great starting point!